Mark Thomas, PhD

-Mark Thomas is a professor of neuroscience and director of the Medical Discovery Team on Addiction.
+Dr. Thomas is a Professor of Neuroscience and Director of the Medical Discovery Team on Addiction.
 His research examines how addictive drugs alter the brain and how these changes can lead to compulsive drug use.
 His lab is now focusing on ways to disrupt addiction relapse.

 ★ Newly Hired

-Alexander Herman is an Assistant Professor of Psychiatry at the University of Minnesota Medical School and member of the Medical Discovery Team on Addiction.
+Dr. Herman is an Assistant Professor of Psychiatry at the University of Minnesota Medical School.
 Dr. Herman's human neuroscience lab studies neural mechanisms of decision making that are impaired in addiction and amenable to treatment with neuromodulation.
 His lab combines invasive and non-invasive methods including intracranial electrophysiology, direct brain stimulation, magnetoencephalography and transcranial magnetic stimulation.

-Dr. Zilverstand is an assistant professor in the Department of Psychiatry and member of the University of Minnesota's Medical Discovery Team on Addiction.
+Dr. Zilverstand is an Assistant Professor in the Department of Psychiatry.
 Her work is focused on investigating how individual differences contribute to human drug addiction.
 Her research group combines the analysis of existing large-scale multimodal data sets with the acquisition of new data through a variety of techniques such as interviewing, neurocognitive testing, questionnaires and multi-modal neuroimaging.
 Novel computational methods are employed for linking social, demographic, neurocognitive, personality and clinical measures to the neuroimaging data, to explore the existence of neurobiological subtypes within the addicted population.
 The goal of this research is to develop neuroscience-derived individualized treatment for individuals who are at risk for either escalation of drug use or relapse.

 Dr. Widge is a psychiatrist and biomedical engineer.
 Clinically, he provides brain stimulation treatments for mood, anxiety, and substance disorders.
 These include deep brain stimulation, cortical stimulation, and transcranial magnetic stimulation.
 His research focuses on developing these treatments further, particularly the creation of new "closed loop" devices.
 These devices sense brain signals in real-time and deliver energy in a planned and rational fashion, compensating for each patient's specific brain network abnormalities.
 Dr. Widge's laboratory prototypes new stimulation paradigms and targets in rodent models, conducts clinical trials of these new technologies, and searches for biomarkers of illness and recovery to guide next-generation therapies.

-Sade Spencer is an assistant professor of Pharmacology and a new MDT faculty hire.
+Dr. Spencer is an assistant professor of Pharmacology.
 The broad goal of her research is to understand the synaptic mechanisms and neurocircuitry underlying drug addiction and comorbid neuropsychiatric diseases.
 More specifically, her research examines specific changes in synaptic transmission during and after drug self-administration.
 To accomplish this goal, her lab studies neuroadaptations and behavior in rodent models of addiction using standard approaches in protein biochemistry and behavioral pharmacology as well as incorporating novel techniques to genetically isolate specific cell types and circuits implicated in addiction.

 Dr. al’Absi is a Professor in the Department of Family Medicine and Biobehavioral Health, the Director of Duluth Global Health Research Institute.
 Dr. al’Absi has been leading a research program integrating basic, laboratory, and clinical methods to elucidate the mechanisms by which acute and chronic stress plays a role in addiction and relapse.
 An important, replicated finding from his program is the blunted hormonal stress response among smokers and other stimulant users, which manifests as enhanced basal pituitary-adrenocortical activity and decreased response to a range of stressors.
 This dysregulated pattern of response predicts early relapse.
 He is currently examining the role of endogenous opioids and cannabinoids in the blunting of the stress response in cannabis users and cigarette smokers.